10 Key Tracks From the British Synthpop Boom of 1980

 "Sleepwalk" by Ultravox is a thrilling synth track that made for one of the greatest comeback singles ever when it hit number 29 in the UK Top 40 in August.
 With Foxx out, in came 'Blitz Kid' Midge Ure, of a so-far-hitless synth outfit, Visage, which included both Egan and Strange, both intent on making dance music for their club.
 Midge joined forces with Warren Cann, Chris Cross, and keyboardist/violinist Billy Currie, who had himself been in Visage, after touring and recording with Numan, alongside Chris Payne.
 Now they were a far more united group than before, resolute in their radical new direction of going fully electronic.
 Much like Foxx, they were all about exploring new sounds for a new decade, which led them to a new record deal with Chrysalis and a renewed alliance with revered Kraftwerk producer Conny Plank.

 "Sleepwalk", then, is brim with technological creativity and melodic inventiveness, as the lead single from the Vienna album.
 It has urgency, drama, jittery energy, and the same kind of noirish atmosphere and sense of paranoia that Foxx himself dealt in.
-This is especially down to Midge's intense and constricted vocal, Currie's weird-as-hell violin solo, and those lyrics: "Naked and bleeding, the streetlights stray by me / Hurting my eyes with their glare."
+This is especially down to Midge's intense and constricted vocal, Currie's weird-as-hell keyboard solo, and those lyrics: "Naked and bleeding, the streetlights stray by me / Hurting my eyes with their glare."
 Sure, the massive "Vienna" single is just around the corner, but this is the lethal opening shot from Ultravox Mark II.

 Hazel O'Connor – "Eighth Day" (Breaking Glass)